mattruma/MJR068/DEMO.md

 The credentials are stored in **Secrets** see <https://github.com/mattruma/MJR068/settings/secrets>.

 There are some differences with the YAML, e.g. have to use an action to get Key Vault secrets.

+The login to Azure takes forever, there is an issue opened for this at <https://github.com/Azure/login/issues/20>.

+This was my first venture into GitHub Actions, so there are probably some performance improvements I can make:

+1. Reusable templates, the deployment of the infrastructure, code and integration tests are the same.
+2. Try to login to Azure only once per workflow.

 ## Questions